Not made anymore. The current replacement would be the Solar.

 In autumn 2007 I paddled with mates in two folders and a hardshell down the Spey River (below) in Scotland from Aviemore to the North Sea; a great 3-day trip.
 With snow on the hills around Aviemore for this trip I got a drysuit which meant everytime the Sunny swamped itself through a bit of whitewater I could sit in the water-filled boat in reasonable comfort until I could get ashore to drain it, as above (this swamping left caused by the pathetic riffle on the right of the pic).

 We’ve also paddled in the sea among the sheltered Summer Isles and various sea lochs off northwestern Scotland, very enjoyable and after the Spey did a day on Loch Linnhe (below) and Rannoch Moor.

 The idea of anything more exposed in the UK freaks me out in the Sunny.
-The way I see it, tall-above-the-water IKs are comparatively wind-prone compared to a proper sea kayak which sits just a few inches above the water.
+The way I see it, IKs are comparatively wind-prone compared to a proper sea kayak which sits just a few inches above the water.
 Haven’t tried beach surfing yet; it looks like fun, but of course the boat would swamp every time.
 The nippy little Solar might be better for that – or of course the self-bailing Safari.

 Transportation, loading and capacity

 I could carry the boat on my back for a couple of kms but it’s tough on the shoulders as the OE ‘gumbag’ lacks a hip belt; a packframe or packharness are much better.
 Mine tore at the shoulder straps, although it worked OK as a dry bag as long as the seal is off the deck.
 If not on a day trip, I used trolleys and public transport where possible; it’s part of the environmental ethos of IKs!
 When you do use a car, the great thing with gumboats is you don’t need a rack, just chuck them in the back or on the roof and drive home.